-Back to the gym after lockdown?
-Learning how to deadlift properly is essential, as it's an amazing move and one of the most comprehensive compound lifts.
+Learning how to deadlift properly with barbells is essential for healthy muscles, bones and strength development, as it's an amazing move and one of the most comprehensive compound lifts.
+It can even help you lose weight by altering your body composition and firing up your metabolism.
 However, it can also harm your back if performed incorrectly.

 As we stand, sit, and walk in everyday life, we’re using our legs, bums, core and back.
 Deadlifting properly is one of the best way to ensure those muscle groups stay stronger for longer.